Pattern #107: Contrast Links & Buttons

 Leak #27 from Zalando.co.uk | Oct 7, 2019 Product

-Zalando has run a simple experiment on their product page where they challenged their existing orange add-to-cart button against a black one.
+Zalando ran a simple experiment on their product page where they challenged their existing orange add-to-cart button against a black one.
 One month later, the black button was rejected even though the black one had a higher contrast ratio.
-View Leak
+[UPDATE: the outcome of the experiment was flipped with black being the eventual implementation] View Leak

 For each pattern, we measure three key data points derived from related tests: